MetaMask/mm-docs-v2/wallet/get-started/access-accounts.md

 ```

 :::note
-In the future, the accounts array may contain more than one account.
-This functionality isn't available yet.
 The first account in the array will always be considered the user's "selected" account.
+The array may return more than one account in the future.
 :::